artificial-intelligence-class/spherov2.py/README.md

 ***This library is still in early development&hellip;***

-An unofficial library written in Python for [Sphero](https://sphero.com/) toys that supports its Version 2 Bluetooth low energy API described [here](https://sdk.sphero.com/docs/api_spec/general_api/).
+An unofficial Python library for [Sphero](https://sphero.com/) toys that supports its Version 2 Bluetooth low energy API described [here](https://sdk.sphero.com/docs/api_spec/general_api/).
 Toys that are supported includes (implemented ones are checked):

 - [ ] Sphero 1.0
 - [ ] Sphero 2.0 / SPRK